 London, UK – 7th October 2019: Egress, the leading provider of people-centric data security solutions, announced today the launch of its new online Egress Insider Breach Insights calculator, aimed at helping businesses better determine the probability of suffering an email-based insider data breach.

-The unique tool is based on an algorithm that considers the number of employee mailboxes within an organisation, its market sector, and the perceived level of stress and tiredness that employees experience, to calculate the figure.
+The unique tool is based on an algorithm that considers the number of employee mailboxes within an organization, its market sector, and the perceived level of stress and tiredness that employees experience, to calculate the figure.

 This is before we even consider intentional and malicious leaks, as well as ‘forced errors’ from caused by sophisticated phishing attacks.”

 The launch of Egress’ Insider Breach Calculator consolidates its position as a thought leader in assessing why insider breaches are so frequent.
 Its recent Freedom of Information request to the UK’s Information Commissioners’ Office revealed that 60% of all personal data breaches reported in the first six months of 2019 were due to human error.
-Furthermore, Egress’ 2019 Insider Data Breach survey revealed that 95% of IT leaders were concerned about the insider threat, with 79% of IT leaders believing employees have accidentally put sensitive company data at risk in the last year.
+Furthermore, Egress’ Insider Data Breach Survey revealed that 95% of IT leaders were concerned about the insider threat, with 79% of IT leaders believing employees have accidentally put sensitive company data at risk in the last year.

-“The Insider Breach Calculator gives business leaders an indication of the chance of this happening to their organisation, helping them to identify the areas specific to email that require their attention to mitigate such risks,” concludes Larkins.
+“The Insider Breach Calculator gives business leaders an indication of the chance of this happening to their organization, helping them to identify the areas specific to email that require their attention to mitigate such risks,” concludes Larkins.